U.S. auto industry returns to life after lockdown

 General Motors Co (GM.N), Ford Motor Co (F.N) and FCA have all been preparing for weeks to reopen their North American factories in a push to restart work in an industry that accounts for about 6% of U.S. economic activity.

-Investors welcomed the gradual restart, sending GM’s shares up more than 7% in early trading on Monday.
-FCA shares rose 6.5%, while Ford’s were up 5.8%.
+Investors welcomed the gradual restart, sending GM’s shares up more than 9% on Monday.
+FCA shares rose 7.3%, while Ford’s were up 6.7%.

 Auto companies have redesigned assembly lines and retrained workers in an effort to avoid coronavirus outbreaks that could derail production again.